illinois-cs241/illinois-cs241.github.io/_docs/utilities_unleashed.md

 ./time sleep 2
 ```

-then time will run `sleep` with the argument `2` and record how long it took in seconds:
+then time will run `sleep` with the argument `2` and print how long it took in seconds:

 ```
 2.002345 seconds
 ```

-For more examples, you can play with the UNIX's builtin `time` command by typing `time YOURCOMMAND` (`time ls -l`, for example) in your terminal.
-Be sure to add `./` (or the path to your `time` executable file if you are in another directory) at the beginning, otherwise the UNIX's `time` will be called.
+For more examples, you can play with Linux's builtin `time` command by typing `time YOURCOMMAND` (`time ls -l`, for example) in your terminal.
+Be sure to add `./` to the beginning (or use the full path to your `time` executable file if you are in another directory), otherwise the builtin `time` will be called.

 Note that we only care about [wall-clock time](https://en.wikipedia.org/wiki/Wall-clock_time), and we recommend using [`clock_gettime`](http://linux.die.net/man/3/clock_gettime) with `CLOCK_MONOTONIC`.